A Lebanese firm with an outpost in Paris

 In addition to being very active in the MENA region, the firm’s mandates extend to West Africa, Europe, the Caribbean and North America.

-It’s also acted for a multinational on a dispute over a plant in Syria and advised on worldwide injunctions in support of a multibillion-dollar LCIA case.
+It has also acted for a multinational on a dispute over a plant in Syria and advised on worldwide injunctions in support of a multibillion-dollar LCIA case.

 The firm has a track record of co-counselling with international firms and acting in Lebanese court proceedings relating to international arbitration.
 For example, it acted for Turkey in an action relating to the US$10 billion Libananco case at ICSID (in which Freshfields was counsel for the state).